Saba-Burduli/All-about-.Net-ASP.NET-/README.md

 # Why Learn ASP.NET in 2025?

 Welcome to this repository!
-Here, we explore why **ASP.NET** is still a relevant and powerful framework to learn in 2025, its origins, and how it continues to evolve.
+Here, we explore why **ASP.NET** is still a relevant and powerful framework. to learn in 2025, its origins, and how it continues to evolve.
 Whether you're a beginner or an experienced developer, this guide will help you understand why ASP.NET is worth your time and effort.

 ---